-- The process is iterative and subject to on-going monitoring to ensure the ORSA responds to major changes impacting the business. - The business strategy for Aegon Schadeverzekering is set. - The financial strategy for Aegon Schadeverzekering must be set to support the business strategy.
-The business plan combines the business and financial strategy to calculate key results. - The risk & capital assessment must include the identification, measurement, management and monitoring of risk.
+- The process is iterative and subject to on-going monitoring to ensure the ORSA responds to major changes impacting the business. - The business strategy for Aegon Schadeverzekering is set. - The risk & capital assessment must include the identification, measurement, management and monitoring of risk.
 The capital needs of the business must be considered taking account of the proposed strategy and the acceptable level of the associated risks in pursuit of that strategy.
-The assessment must take into account both the present and the future. - Aegon's Economic Framework (EF) is a key tool used in the measurement and quantification of risk. - The output from the business strategy, financial strategy, business plan and the risk and capital assessments (together the Budget/MTP) must be used in the decision making process. - "Use" applies across a spectrum of areas including Asset & Liability Modelling, product development and pricing, business strategy, risk management and performance management.
+The assessment must take into account both the present and the future. - Aegon's Economic Framework (EF) is a key tool used in the measurement and quantification of risk. - The output from the business strategy, financial strategy, business plan and the risk and capital assessments (together the Budget/MTP) must be used in the decision-making process. - "Use" applies across a spectrum of areas including Asset & Liability Modelling, product development and pricing, business strategy, risk management and performance management.